Grow Liatris from Seed

 Grow Liatris from Seed: Collecting Seeds

 Liatris is a North American prairie native but commonly growing in perennial gardens.
-The showy plant is known to be very hardy and does well in most all soil types, even clay soil.
+The showy plant is known to be very hardy and does well in most soil types, even clay soil.

 The tall spikes of the Liatris consists of dozens of individual flower buds clustered together covering the entire stalk.
 The blossoms open from top to bottom producing a bottlebrush type of flower.